Mental Health

 If you're struggling with mental health issues, talk to your doctor, registered dietitian nutritionist, or qualified mental health professional before taking any new supplements or herbs.
 A practitioner can help you with dosing instructions because sometimes it is helpful to take larger doses than many supplements provide.
 If used selectively and as part of a broader mental health and wellness approach, adaptogens can be a helpful and nourishing addition to your self-care routine, to reduce fatigue and improve your immune system.

 The Wise Mind Nutrition program can help you utilize the power of nutrition in supporting your mental health.
 Our program uses a food-first approach but can make broad supplement recommendations based on your intake data.
-Start with the free app version and see if the message resonates with you.
+Start with a free trial and see if the message resonates with you.

 References